atarr3/campvideo-data/README.md

     pip install -i https://test.pypi.org/simple/ campvideo

 #### dlib
-The C++ machine learning library ``dlib`` must be compiled from source in order to use CUDA and cuDNN.
+The Python package ``dlib`` must be compiled from source in order to use CUDA and cuDNN.
 See [this link](http://dlib.net/compile.html) for instructions on how to do this.

 #### Model Download
 After installing the ``campvideo`` package, download the relevant models via the command